nubenetes/awesome-kubernetes/docs/message-queue.md

 - [strimzi.io: Using Kubernetes Configuration Provider to load data from Secrets and Config Maps](https://strimzi.io/blog/2021/07/22/using-kubernetes-config-provider-to-load-data-from-secrets-and-config-maps/)
 - [strimzi.io: Using HTTP Bridge as a Kubernetes sidecar](https://strimzi.io/blog/2021/08/18/using-http-bridge-as-a-kubernetes-sidecar/)
 - [strimzi.io: Using Open Policy Agent with Strimzi and Apache Kafka](https://strimzi.io/blog/2020/08/05/using-open-policy-agent-with-strimzi-and-apache-kafka/)
+- [strimzi/strimzi-canary](https://github.com/strimzi/strimzi-canary) This repository contains the Strimzi canary tool implementation.
+It acts as an indicator of whether Kafka clusters are operating correctly.
+This is achieved by creating a canary topic and periodically producing and consuming events on the topic and getting metrics out of these exchanges.

 <center>
 [![airflow vs kafka debezium](images/airflow_vs_debezium.jpg)](https://medium.com/convoy-tech/logs-offsets-near-real-time-elt-with-apache-kafka-snowflake-473da1e4d776)